chainstacklabs/compare-dashboard-functions/readme.md

 ## RPC provider configuration

-Configure your RPC providers in `endpoints.json`:
+Configure your RPC providers in `endpoints.json` (for local development) or in `ENDPOINTS` environment variable:

 ```json
 {